succusana/Riru-js/README.md

 - `clientId`: The user ID of your bot.
 - `guildId`: The ID of the main server your bot is tested in.
-- `ownerid`: The ID of the owner of the bot.
+- `ownerId`: The ID of the owner of the bot.
 Used for permission checks.
-- `alterid`: The ID of an additional person who has permissions to use owner commands.
+- `alterId`: The ID of an additional person who has permissions to use owner commands.
 Think of this as a "co-owner" position.
 - `token`: Your bot's token.

 ## Development: